 By asking qualifying questions, it helps you to extract valuable information from the prospect as well as they’ll help you determine if it makes sense to add them to your pipeline and spend time with them.

 Then, build a list of key questions you should ask a prospect to qualify them as well as identify if they need what you offer.

 Prepare for Objections

 When prospecting, we’ll always face objections.
 Objections are the prospect’s messaging, but our response to those objections should be part of our sales message.

-You’ll consistently face about 10 objections.
+You’ll consistently face about ten objections.
 Simply list out those objections and prepare responses for them which make it easy and helpful.

-Avoiding the impulse to attempt resolving and overcoming the objection as well as shifting to try getting around the objection is one tactic for objection responses.
-Redirecting the objection by responding with asking one of your qualifying questions is yet another tactic.
+Avoiding the impulse to attempt resolving and overcoming the objection as well as shifting to try getting around the objection, is one tactic for objection responses.
+Redirecting the objection by responding by asking one of your qualifying questions is yet another tactic.

 In order to trigger interest, there are some ways to develop your sales messaging.
 Keep focused on the ROI you have to offer, how you stand out from the competition, the impacts of doing nothing at all as well as the future state should a purchase be made.